($777) Cost to ship a car from Lansing, MI to Newark, NJ

 The time of the year

-Seasonal demand and weather conditions in both Lansing and Newark can impact car shipping prices.
+The time of year and weather conditions in Lansing and Newark play a major role in determining car shipping rates.

 Best months to consider moving in Lansing are August, July and June as these months have favorable weather.
 Summer in Lansing are one of the best in the country as the heat are not that extreme so it's still comfortable.
 Snowfall, which normally occurs from November to April.